-A thorough blood test including intrinsic factor antibodies and MMA to help diagnose autoimmune gastritis or pernicious anaemia, conditions which affect your body's ability to absorb vitamin B12.
+A thoThis comprehensive blood test includes intrinsic factor antibodies and MMA to help investigate autoimmune gastritis or pernicious anaemia, conditions that impact your body’s ability to absorb vitamin B12.

 Autoimmunity